moezbhatti/qksms/README.md

 [![Build Status](https://travis-ci.org/moezbhatti/qksms.svg?branch=master)](https://travis-ci.org/moezbhatti/qksms)

 QKSMS is an open source replacement to the [stock messaging app](https://github.com/android/platform_packages_apps_mms) on Android.
 It is currently available on the Google Play Store.

-Disclaimer: The current condition of the codebase is quite poor *(I guess that's what happens when you start writing an app when you don't even know how to code yet)*.
-I'm in the process of rebuilding the app from scratch using Kotlin - I would recommend against making any pull requests until the new version is ready.
-ETA October 2017

 [![Download on Google Play](http://i.imgur.com/rHhHvZw.png)](https://play.google.com/store/apps/details?id=com.moez.QKSMS) [![Download on F-Droid](https://f-droid.org/wiki/images/0/06/F-Droid-button_get-it-on.png)](https://f-droid.org/repository/browse/?fdid=com.moez.QKSMS)